The Features and Benefits of MRI Systems

-The benefits of MRI scanning convenes beyond the need for single diagnosis or finding the problem when it occurs, as you can use the features and benefits of MRI in treatment and prevention.
+The benefits of MRI scanning convenes beyond the need for a single diagnosis or finding the problem when it occurs, as you can use the features and benefits of MRI in treatment and prevention.

 Two years prior to that, from his home in Budapest, Tesla discovered the rotation of the magnetic field.
 Tesla went on a mission, a journey to explore and discover, seeking the dynamics behind this breakthrough.
 His discovery laid the foundation that led to the phenomena of Magnetic resonance discovery by Felix Bloch and Edward Purcell.
 It set the pace for Raymond Damadians MRI patents and inventions, it was the start of many great things.

 Because the world of MRI technology is very special, we at LBN Medical take it very seriously.
 We receive an abundance of inquiries regarding MRI systems.
 Each of which represents different needs and demands.
-We seek to understand in depth your demands and what you are looking for.
+We seek to understand in-depth your demands and what you are looking for.
 In fact, the more we know about your needs the faster and easier we can advise and assist you.

-Understanding what you get in comparison to the money you invest, and the cycle of which that investment will be returned is a very important aspect.
+Understanding what you will get compared to the money you invest and what will be the return on your investment is a very important aspect.
 More importantly, understanding the features and benefits of MRI systems – What can they offer and how they differentiate from one another.

-Benefits of MRI, Features, and Advantages:
+Benefits of MRI, Features, and Advantages

-Features such as whole body scan might exist in brand new MRI systems at all big manufacturers.
+Features such as full body scanning exists in brand new MRI systems at all major manufacturers.
 However, in the second-hand market, you can find this feature mostly in Siemens and Toshiba systems.

-This is available in Siemens and Toshiba systems – with 71cm Vantage Titan 1.5T, Toshiba boasts of the largest bore available in the market for used MRIs.
+This is available in Siemens and Toshiba systems – with 71cm Vantage Titan 1.5T, Toshiba boasts the largest bore available in the market for used MRIs.